Skip to content

 // services.AddUdpChannelListener( 7701 );

-We can use multiple listeners in the same application (with different ports), each with its own configuration.
+You can use multiple listeners in the same application (with different ports), each with its own configuration.

 Examples